Edward Sexby

 Colonel Edward Sexby (or Saxby; 1616 – 13 January 1658) was an English Puritan soldier and Leveller in the army of Oliver Cromwell.
 Later he turned against Cromwell and plotted his assassination, which Sexby considered tyrannicide, as a decapitation strike, which would then be followed by a joint regime change uprising by both Cavaliers and Levellers.
 Failing in his efforts, Sexby was taken prisoner and died in the Tower of London.

 Biography

+Early life

 Sexby was born in Suffolk in 1616, but little else is known about his life before the English Civil War.
 Reportedly he was a son of a gentleman, had been apprenticed as a grocer in London, and may have had family connections to Cromwell.
-In 1643 he was a trooper in Cromwell's Roundhead cavalry regiment (nicknamed the Ironsides).